 No. As long as the length and weight of the extension is appropriate for your lashes, there is no need to "take a break" from lash extensions.
 Damage to the natural lash happens when the extension is too long, too heavy, or during aftercare (sleeping on stomach, pulling, twisting or rubbing eyes/lashes etc).
 I would never risk the health of your natural lashes by putting on extensions that weren't suitable.
-If you have short, fine lashes don't expect to come out looking like Kim K. Aim for a natural look or try Volume lashes.
+Aim for a natural look or try YY or pre-made volume lashes for more fullness.
 At the beginning of each appointment I spend a little time checking your lashes for new growth, and in some situations I will scale back if I think its appropriate.
 You can, however, use a lash growth serum which will help strengthen and condition your natural lashes.

 Can I wear eye makeup with extensions?

-Yes, just avoid products that are waterproof or oil-based on the lashes and around the eye area, Waterproof products are hard to remove and would require a remover with oil which can loosen the bond causing the extensions to fall off.
+Yes, just avoid products that are waterproof on the lashes and around the eye area, Waterproof products are hard to remove and can loosen the bond causing the extensions to fall off.
 I recommend powder or liquid eyeliners as opposed to pencil eyeliner which is waxy, oil-based and requires more "tugging" around the lash line.
 In general just use caution and be gentle when removing makeup around the eyes.